Trans-Java Toll Road: Semarang–Solo Toll Road

 The Semarang–Solo Toll Road is 72.64 km.
 It is operated by PT Trans Marga Jateng, a joint-venture company owned by PT Sarana Pembangunan Jawa Tengah (40%) and PT Jasa Marga (IDX:JSMR) Tbk (60%).

-Section E1, which is 11.3 km, was officially opened for commercial operation on November 12, 2011.
-Section II (Ungaran–Bawen), is 11.95 km and was opened on April 4, 2014.
-Section III (Bawen-Salatiga) with 17.6 km, was opened on September 15, 2017, temporary for small vehicles only, and formally opened on September 25, 2017.
+Section E1, which is 11.3 km, was officially opened for commercial operation on 12 November 2011.
+Section II (Ungaran–Bawen), is 11.95 km and was opened on 4 April 2014.
+Section III (Bawen-Salatiga) with 17.6 km, was opened on 15 September 2017, temporary for small vehicles only, and formally opened on 25 September of that same year.
 Section IV Salatiga-Boyolali is 24.50 kilometers and Section V Boyolali-Solo is 7.74 kilometers.
 Land acquisition of both sections are 98.8 percent when section III was formally operated.

 Solo–Kertosono Toll Road

 Solo–Kertosono Toll Road (Soker) connects to Semarang-Solo Toll Road at its west end, and to Kertosono–Mojokerto Toll Road at its east end.
 Soker Toll Road, with a total length of 176.7 km, is actually composed of two toll roads, Solo–Mantingan–Ngawi (Solman) Toll Road and Ngawi–Kertosono (Manker) Toll Road.
 The length of Solo–Mantingan–Ngawi Toll Road is 90.1 km, while the length of Ngawi–Kertosono is 86.6 km.
+It is jointly operated by PT Jasamarga Solo Ngawi and PT Jasamarga Ngawi Kertosono Kediri.

 Soker Toll Road is divided into 4 sections, Solman I and Solman II in Central Java, and Manker I and Manker II in East Java Province.
 In July 2012, the land acquisition of the each section was about at 65%.
 Although the land acquisition is unfinished, construction of section 1 has begun.
 The sections of the Soker toll road are: